-A wireless dongle is a small device that converts WiFi signals to a USB signal.
+A wireless USB dongle is a small adapter that converts WiFi signals to a USB signal.

 Adapters or dongles are often used interchangeably to describe a small wireless electronic device.

 For example, a wireless mouse that has its own USB adapter that transmits wirelessly to the mouse is often called a dongle.

-These small dongles can connect any computer that has a USB port into receiving a WiFi signal and be able to connect to a network and get online or for a mouse to connect wirelessly to a computer.
+These small dongles can connect to any computer that has a USB port and receive a WiFi signal.
+This allows it to connect to a network and get online or for a mouse to connect wirelessly to a computer.

 This is useful for a variety of reasons from a computer that has no wireless built-in to a laptop that has a broken wireless card, or simply need upgrading.

-Wireless dongles use the same WiFi protocols as a smartphone, tablet, or router making them useful in getting a computer on a network.
+Wireless dongles use the same WiFi protocols as a smartphone, tablet, or router making them useful for getting a computer on a wireless network.

 The protocols used are backward compatible as new ones are introduced.

 WiFi protocols all start with the number 802.11, followed by a number a/b/g/n/ac/ax to indicate the version.

 For example, the newest protocol, 802.11ax, also called WiFi-6, is also the fastest and works in the 5GHz wireless frequency.

 Some dongles are small and don’t have a good range since the built-in antenna is smaller.

 These are still widely used since they are very small and out of the way.
 These type of small adapters have about the same range as a laptops built-in wireless card.

 The words dongle and adapter can be used interchangeably.
 So if the word dongle is confusing simply replace it with adapter.